This article explains 4 of the biggest manager challenges and how to deal with them

 Nobody said managing and leading a team would be easy.
 In fact, being a good manager is one of the most difficult responsibilities a person can take on.
 According to Gallup, only about one in 10 people have the talent required to manage.
-But, why is it so hard and how you overcome the most common manager challenges?
+But why is it so hard and how you overcome the most common manager challenges?

 To find out what it takes to be a great manager, we sat down with: